Dr. Jeff Boisvert Professor jbb@ualberta.ca

 I welcome email inquiries into my current research, graduate students, or related work.
 All unsolicited email requests for graduate opportunities are reviewed but due to email volume, a response will be provided if I am interested.

 My personal interests include spending time outdoors with my family and Nefertiti (our Border Terrier), curling and paid-on-call firefighting.
-Because of my interest in firefighting, I have been expanding research into the use of UAVs for spatial mapping for wildland incidents (a.k.a forest fires or wildfires) which has also led to interesting work involving drones for mine rescue applications.
+Because of my interest in firefighting, I have been expanding research into the use of UAVs for spatial mapping for wildland incidents (a.k.a forest fires or wildfires) which has also led to interesting work involving drones for mine rescue applications and law enforcement (drone as a first responder DFR).

 Contact